ChatterjeeGroup-ISTA/PolyHorn/README.md

 ## Standalone tool

+To try PolyHorn, first, download `PolyHorn`, `input-example.smt2`, `config-example.json` files, and `solver/` folder from this repository.
-When using the tool via the commandline right from the repository, you can use the accompanying solvers from the subfolder `solver/`.
+When using the tool via the commandline, you can use the accompanying solvers from the subfolder `solver/`.
 For this you do not require any installation, however, in order to run PolyHorn, Z3 and MathSAT, this following command should be executed first:

 ```
 chmod +x PolyHorn solver/z3 solver/mathsat